October 4-10, 2013

-The World Wilderness Congress is the world’s longest-running, public conservation project and environmental forum.
+ASOC attended the 10th World Wilderness Congress (WILD10): the world’s longest-running, public conservation project and environmental forum.